microsoft/finops-toolkit/docs-mslearn/framework/understand/shared-cost.md

 ## Building on the basics

-At this point, your simple cost allocation scenarios may be addressed.
+At this point, your simple cost allocation scenarios might be addressed.
 You're left with more complicated scenarios that require more effort to accurately quantify and redistribute.
 As you move beyond the basics, consider the following points:

 - Establish and track common KPIs, like the percentage of unallocated shared costs.
 - Use utilization data from [Azure Monitor metrics](/azure/azure-monitor/essentials/data-platform-metrics.md) where possible to understand service usage.
 - Consider using application telemetry to quantify the distribution of shared costs.
-It's discussed more in [Measuring unit costs](../quantify/unit-economics.md).
+There's more information about it at [Measuring unit costs](../quantify/unit-economics.md).
 - Automate the process of identifying the percentage breakdown of shared costs and consider using allocation rules in Cost Management to redistribute the costs.
 - Automate cost allocation rules to update their respective percentages based on changing usage patterns.
 - Consider sharing targeted reporting about the distribution of shared costs with relevant stakeholders.